You are here

 - 2nd best nursing school for Nurse Practitioner: Pediatric, Primary Care education

-- 3rd best nursing school for Nurse Anesthesia education
+- 3rd best nursing school for Nurse Practitioner: Adult-Gerontology, Primary Care education

-- 4th best nursing school for Nurse Practitioner: Family education
+- 6th best nursing school for Nurse Practitioner: Adult-Gerontology, Acute Care education

 In January 2017, the Duke University School of Nursing (DUSON) Center for Nursing Discovery received a five-year accreditation by the Society for Simulation in Healthcare (SSH) and the Council for Accreditation of Healthcare Simulation Programs in the area of Teaching/Education.
 DUSON is the only nursing school in North Carolina and one of three nursing schools in the United States to have received this accreditation.